 Industrial disputes rocked the industry throughout the 1970s and 80s, but the industry boomed until the national reserve price scheme collapsed.
 At the peak, Kangaroo Island was home to 1.24 million sheep and produced 6.95 million kilograms of wool, but when the price collapsed, many woolgrowers left the industry.

 Others diversified into other agricultural products and tourism, helping to create the unique industries and attractions that thrive on the Island today.

 In the middle of the turbulent 1990s, veterinarians Greg Johnsson and Deb Lehmann launched the Kangaroo Island Sheep Production Group, aiming to “lift productivity, profitability and sustainability” for island farmers, using scientific methods and research.

 In 2011, the two vets teamed up with 18 farmers to form the Kangaroo Island Wool Company to market the best of Kangaroo Island wool to discerning international buyers.

-As the tourism industry flourished and Kangaroo Island’s global reputation grew, Kangaroo Island Wool saw an increased level of interest in their farming endeavours from visitors.
-Recognising there was a demand for Island-grown woollen garments, Kangaroo Island Wool devised a range of fashion made from their own fine merino wool.
+As the tourism industry flourished and Kangaroo Island’s global reputation grew, Kangaroo Island Wool saw an increased level of interest in their farming endeavors from visitors.
+Recognizing there was a demand for Island-grown woolen garments which we can now offer thanks to our partners Australian Wool Network, and our Australian Manufacture.